aaronp/counterparty/README.md

   def apply[A](fa: F[A]): G[A]
 ```

-# Phew! that was a lot.
-Why did we go to all that trouble?
+# Why did we go to all that trouble?
+Some Benefits...

 That looks like a lot of overhead/extra steps, so why would anyone do this?